CrewAI Hierarchical Agents: Manager-Worker Orchestration

 📚 Full Implementation: See content pipeline with metadata tracking for production version with publishing metadata, error handling, and word count targets (180 lines).

-This content pipeline showcases advanced CrewAI patterns:
+This content pipeline shows several advanced CrewAI patterns:

-Production Example 3: Financial Analysis and Reporting #
+Production example 3: Financial analysis and reporting #

 from crewai_tools import SerperDevTool